 CSF thanks Sarah, Taylor and their families for their generosity and support!

-Bethany Hyer works at the Renaissance Faire in Strang, Oklahoma, Spirit of Magic and will be collecting donations for CSF at the Faire on May 5th and 6th, 2012.
-She will be promoting the Faire through public appearances prior to the event and will be collecting donations at those appearances as well.
+Bethany Hyer works at the Renaissance Faire in Strang, Oklahoma, Spirit of Magic and collected donations for CSF at the Faire on May 5th and 6th, 2012.

 Bethany is personally affected by Chiari malformation as her mom has been living with the disorder for the last nine years.
 "In 2003, when I was 14 years old, my mom went from being a normal, happy, (mostly) healthy person to becoming very ill and not herself seemingly overnight.
 My mom was 33 years old and went from being able to have outside time and fun with her children, to lying in bed, unable to move due to the pain radiating throughout her body.
 There was absolutely no rhyme or reason for this-the headaches, the body aches, the illness.
 After many tests, she still had no answers.
 Mom was put on morphine for the pain but even with all this morphine, the pain was still there.
 Doctors continued doing tests and were unable to find any answers.
 My mom lost 95% of ability in both of her legs, and she became wheelchair bound.
 She also lost 60% of ability in her arms, to where even holding a cup was a chore.
 Finally an answer came.
 Doctors finally realized that my mom had Chiari Malformation type 2, and surgery was necessary.
 Unfortunately, due to the damage of Chiari Malformation she is completely disabled.
 She was able to get her Disability dog Sally (pictured with Bethany's mom), whom she loves like a child.
 I will never have my mom, who could run, dance, play, and do everything she wanted, back.
 We thank God every day that we found a doctor who was able to ease her suffering, from this horrible, crippling disease."